 Go gaucho – horseriding by day and toasting in front of a blazing fire by night

 Winter is a great time to visit a Uruguayan ranch or estancia.
-Somewhere like San Pedro de Timote where you can spend the day riding and in the evening lounge on overstuffed leather sofas in front of a huge fireplace.
-You can get your creative juices flowing in the mysterious old library and revel in the lit fireplace in your bedrooms at night.
+Somewhere like Haras Las Tordillas where you can spend the day riding and in the evening lounge on overstuffed leather sofas in front of a huge fireplace.
 It’s a magical retreat.
 And remember, the countryside or interior as it is called here is usually several degrees warmer than at the coast during the day.

 Enjoy deserted beaches and cut-price accommodation

-A few years ago we managed to rent a beach-side mansion for just 25 dollars a night in July.
-I suspect the house agent just pocketed the money and didn’t tell the owner!
+Years ago we rented an ocean-front mansion for just 25 dollars a night in July.
+I suspect the house agent pocketed the cash and didn’t tell the owner!
 But still, you can get some really amazing deals, especially for longer stays at the beach.
-Though we’re not talking about swimming weather it will often be perfect for relaxing and taking long deserted beach walks.
-I took the photo below and the one at the top of the post at Punta del Diablo in August, a beach that is overrun by thousands in January.
+Though we’re not talking swimming weather, it will often be perfect for relaxing and taking long deserted beach walks.
+I took the photo below at Punta del Diablo in August, overrun by thousands in January.
 Beware that a lot of eateries close down at the beach during winter.
-The Guru’Guay Guide to Uruguay: Beaches, Estancias and Wine Country goes indepth into which towns have more staying open off season as well as essential advice on renting beach-houses (hint, there are some really crumby ones out there).
+The Guru’Guay Guide to Uruguay: Beaches, Estancias and Wine Country goes indepth into which towns stay more open off season as well as essential advice on renting beach-houses (hint, there are some really crumby ones out there).